 One end of the tube is connected with a gas-tight seal to a test pressure source.
 The other end of the tube is left open to the atmosphere and will therefore be subjected to a pressure of approximately 1 atmosphere (atm).
 If the test pressure is greater than the reference pressure of 1 atm, the liquid in the test column is forced down the column.
 This causes the fluid in the reference column to rise by an equal amount.

 The pressure exerted by a column of fluid can be given by the equation P = hgd.
 In this equation, P is the calculated pressure, h is the height of the fluid, g is the force of gravity and d is the density of the liquid.
 Because the manometer is measuring a pressure differential rather than an absolute pressure, we use the substitution P = Pa – P0.
 In this substitution, Pa is the test pressure and P0 is the reference pressure.

 Assume that the fluid in the manometer is mercury and the height of the fluid in the reference column is .02 meters higher than the height of the fluid in the test column.
-Assume further that the density of mercury is 13,534 kilograms per cubic meter (kg/m^3) and that the acceleration of gravity is 9.8 meters per second squared (m/s^2).
-The pressure differential between the two columns may be calculated as hgp = 0.02 x 9.8 x 13,534 = approximately 2,653 kg•m-1•s-2.
-This unit of pressure is also known as the pascal, and there are approximately 101,325 pascals in 1 atm of pressure.
+Use 13,534 kilograms per cubic meter (kg/m^3) for the density of mercury and 9.8 meters per second squared (m/s^2) for the acceleration of gravity.
+You can calculate the pressure differential between the two columns as hgp = 0.02 x 9.8 x 13,534 = approximately 2,653 kg•m-1•s-2.
+For units of pressure, you can use the pascal, with approximately 101,325 pascals equalling 1 atm of pressure.
 The pressure differential in the manometer is therefore Pa – P0 = 2,653 / 101,325 = 0.026 atm.
-Thus, the pressure in the test column (Pa) is equal to P0 + 0.026 atm = 1 + 0.026 atm = 1.026 atm.
+So, the pressure in the test column (Pa) is equal to P0 + 0.026 atm = 1 + 0.026 atm = 1.026 atm.